 To provide in-depth information for a retirement community and its location

 “I’ve had the pleasure of working together with Chuck over the past several years.
 He designed my most recent website and improved the SEO for my previously existing website.
 By working with Chuck—and yes, you can actually sit with him and collaborate—you can get material that really speaks to your market and appeals to your eye.
 This one-on-one collaboration allows you to communicate what is special about your product or venue in a way that you never could with an agency that would surely have a superior know-it-all attitude.”

 To plan a website that will be an organic representation of the unique value that you and your business offer, we will begin with a one-on-one meeting of flexible length so that I can learn all about you and your vision for your site and your future.

 Rather than offering you a set number of designs to choose from and a set number of revisions tied to specific dates, I prefer to develop your website collaboratively and iteratively together with you.
 During this process, the shape of your website will take place organically as you teach me about your goals, preferences, and the unique identity of your business, and I teach you about branding, design, copywriting, usability, and search engine optimization.

 Conventional web design is based on flat fees that create an incentive for the designer to increase profit by reducing work hours; the client and designer’s interests are at odds.

-Organic web design is based on hourly fees that create an incentive to work—and bill—no more or less than needed; the client and designer’s interests are aligned.
+Organic web design is based on hourly fees that create an incentive for the designer to work—and bill—no more or less than needed; the client and designer’s interests are aligned.

 Throughout the process, you will own the design and code and will have the freedom to switch to a different designer at any point in time, should you choose to do so.